hotsauce1861devops/devops-real-world-project-implementation-on-aws/03_Docker_Files/README.md

 ls Dockerfile
 cat Dockerfile

+#clear cache and see the time it takes for a fresh build
+docker builder prune --all -f

 # Build Docker Image
 docker build -t retail-ui:9.0.0 .
+#  "." for where the Dockerfile is located
 ```

 > Tag your image as needed (`retail-ui` is just an example)